Xetibo/ReSet-Doc/sections/result/dbus.typ

 It is therefore necessary to use inter-process communication to provide functionality on the application.
 In this section, example usages and the IPC architecture are elaborated.

-DBus first registers a service providing application with a name.
+DBus first registers a service-providing application with a name.
 This name will then either be available for the user session in the operating system or the entire system, depending on the session the application requests.